geo-data/SurfaceBuilder247py/Readme.md

 A Python (3.x and above) redevelopment of the original VB code.

+For information about the project visit http://pop247.geodata.soton.ac.uk/

 `src/` - sources files

+> `sb247_modelRun.txt` - Pseudocode descriptions of the algorithms implemented
+>
+> `sb247_python.md` - Documentation of the Python structure and code
+>
 > `main.py` - A sample main Python entry program
 >
 > `sb247.py` - The main SB247 Class, the container for all functionality and data